AdobeDocs/experience-manager-65.en/help/assets/imaging-faq.md

 | [Image 3](https://techsupport.scene7.com/is/image/TechSupport/SmartImaging_2?hei=500&fmt=jpg&qlt=85&resmode=bisharp&op_usm=5,0.125,5,0) | ![picture3](/help/assets/assets-dm/picture3.png) | 221 KB | 189 KB | 87.1 KB | 14.47% | 60.58% |
 | [Image 4](https://techsupport.scene7.com/is/image/TechSupport/SmartImaging_1?hei=500&qlt=85&resmode=bisharp&op_usm=5,0.125,5,0) | ![picture4](/help/assets/assets-dm/picture4.png) | 594 KB | 545 KB | 286 KB | 8.25% | 51.85% |

-Similar to above, Adobe also ran a test with a larger sample set.
+Similar to the above, Adobe also ran a test with a larger sample set.
 The format AVIF provided 20% extra size reduction over WebP, which provided 27% reduction over JPEG.
-All at same visual quality.
+All at the same visual quality.
 In total, AVIF provides up to 41% average size reduction over JPEG.

 Compare WebP and AVIF to PNG, you can see an 84% size reduction with WebP and 87% with AVIF.
 And, because both WebP and AVIF formats support transparency and multiple image animations, it is a good replacement for transparent PNG and GIF files.